 The Lancrigg Hotel and Lake District – my verdict

-I’ve alway had a notion that I’d like the Lake District, but I never expected to leave a little piece of my heart there.
+I’ve always had a notion I’d like the Lake District, but I never expected to leave a little piece of my heart there.
 Everything about our trip had been perfect – the location, the weather and most of all our wonderful hotel.
 Beautiful rooms, an idyllic setting, friendly staff and fantastic food – who could want for anything more?

 The loveliest spot that man hath found.